hyperledger/identus-mediator/README.md

 ## TODO/WIP

-- Implement HASH from zio-prelude instead of using the hashCode
- - My Base64 need to have a consistent hashCode
 - We are still working on core API.
   - decrypting a file MUST be one of the following combinations: [See this like](https://identity.foundation/didcomm-messaging/spec/#iana-media-types)